jekuno/milia/README.md

 # milia

-Milia is a multi-tenanting gem for hosted Rails 3.2 applications which uses the devise gem for user authentication.
+Milia is a multi-tenanting gem for hosted Rails 4.0.x applications which use the devise gem for user authentication and registrations.

-## Basic concepts
+## Basic concepts for the milia multi-tenanting gem

 * should be transparent to the main application code
 * should be symbiotic with user authentication